Bumblebee202111/doubean-public/README.md

 Upcoming features, bug fixes, libraries to use and environment changes \(roughly in chronological order\).
 Primarily for personal tracking.

 ### Current release \(0.9.2)

-`MyCollectItems`

-- Drawer
-- Importance: UserProfile does not show entry of current user's Doulists if all private

 ### Next release \(0.9.3)